TheCowboyAI/w3/memory-bank/tasks.md

 - Common domains will be implemented first, followed by vertical market examples
 - Services will expose dual interfaces: NATS for system components and MCP for AI integration
 - Vendor-provided MCP interfaces will be preferred for third-party tools where available
+- IPLD will provide content-addressed, immutable storage for objects with event linkage

 ## Task Legend